GeoSensorWebLab/gsw-chef/deerfoot/docs/GEOSERVER.markdown

 Instead of adding each layer one-by-one, add the entire `EPSG:4326` layer group.
 Generate Bounds and save the layer.

 ## TODO: Caching Configuration

+Before setting up GeoWebCache, test out the WMS and WMTS services using QGIS as the client.
+The layers may be slow to load, but as long as they A) load, and B) look correct, then the slow render is fine and will be fixed by setting up caching.

 TODO: Set up of Gridsets, Blob Store, Disk Quota, tile layer configurations, pre-generation of tiles, testing